-Loss of physical or mental ability through an illness or injury before the member's State Pension Age to the extent that the member is unable to do the material and substantial duties of their own occupation ever again.
+Loss of physical or mental ability through an illness or injury to the extent that the member is unable to do the material and substantial duties of their own occupation ever again.

-- material and substantial duties means those that are normally required for and/or form a significant and integral part of the performance of the member's own occupation and which cannot be reasonably omitted or modified by the member or the employer; - own occupation means the member's profession or type of work they do for profit or pay.
-It is not a specific job with any particular employer and is irrespective of location and availability.
+- material and substantial duties means those that are normally required for and/or form a significant and integral part of the performance of the member's own occupation and which cannot be reasonably omitted or modified by the member or the employer. - own occupation means the occupation they performed at the time of claiming.